 UISGE-BEATHA.
-These were the first words my husband said to me after exploring the Scottish Speyside region on a 3-day whisky tour in Scotland.
-I wondered if he had too much whisky, but then he proudly explained that it meant ‘Water of Life‘ in Scottish Gaelic.
-And then he told me about the fairies that turn into sheep, Edinburgh penguins, and an angels’ share of whisky… Apparently he had lots of fun on this Scottish whisky tour.
+These were the first words my husband said to me after exploring the Scottish Speyside region on a 3-day whiskey tour in Scotland.
+I wondered if he had too much whiskey, but then he proudly explained that it meant ‘Water of Life‘ in Scottish Gaelic.
+And then he told me about the fairies that turn into sheep, Edinburgh penguins, and an angels’ share of whiskey… Apparently he had lots of fun on this Scottish whiskey tour.

-Just to make things clear from the start – this tour was not sponsored in any way.
-We chose Rabbie’s because of their impeccable reputation and specialised tours that travel deeper, go off the beaten path, and show you more than you would be able to discover on your own.
+Just to make things clear from the start – this tour was not sponsored.
+We chose Rabbie’s because of their impeccable reputation and specialized tours that travel deeper, go off the beaten path, and show you more than you would be able to discover on your own.
 They have a great selection of all kinds of small-group tours in England, Ireland, and Scotland, so it’s definitely worth taking a look for some travel inspiration.

-In this Scottish whisky tour itinerary I describe most of the distilleries and landmarks that we visited during the three days in Speyside.
-So you could probably follow this itinerary and make a self-drive whiskey tour in Scotland.
-But I strongly recommend not to do this, unless you have a designated driver who doesn’t drink at all.
-Give yourself a break, relax, and enjoy Scottish whisky tour with a tour guide.
+So you could probably follow this itinerary and make your own self-drive whiskey tour in Scotland.
+However, I strongly advise not to do this, unless you have a designated driver who doesn’t drink at all.
+Give yourself a break, relax, and enjoy a Scottish whiskey tour with a tour guide.

-Distillery tours are also easier to do when arranged in advance, you can take advantage of the group rates, and you don’t have to feel obliged to buy any whisky if you don’t feel like (which is usually difficult to do if you show up there on your own).
+Distillery tours are also easier to do when arranged in advance.
+You can take advantage of the group rates and you don’t have to feel obliged to buy any whiskey if you don’t feel like (which is usually difficult to do if you show up there on your own).